 (e) the consumer must not be a Commonwealth, State or local government department, instrumentality or agency;

-(f) the consumer must not receive the major part of its funding from any organisation mentioned in paragraph (e).
+(f) the consumer must not receive the major part of its funding from any entity mentioned in paragraph (e).

 (4) A consumer seeking supply under Tariff C1 must make an application to the corporation in writing accompanied by evidence which clearly demonstrates that the consumer meets all the conditions listed in subclause (3).